bdswartz/pet-care-marketplace/README.md

 ## User Story
 ### AS A developer who writes about tech
 I WANT a website where I can go to post pet care opportunities.
-SO THAT as an owner, I can post opportunities for caregivers to take care on my pet when i am unable.
+SO THAT as an owner, I can post opportunities for caregivers to take care of my pet when i am unable.
 And as a caregiver I can offer my services by accepting posted opportunities to care for pets.

 ### Acceptance Criteria for Minimum Viable Product